loum/nparcel/doc/source/configuration.rst

 Service Code 4 On Delivery Comms Business IDs List
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-Service Code 4 deliveries within Toll Parcel Portal could have immediate comms suppressed during the initial T1250 load.
+Service Code 4 deliveries within Toll Outlet Portal could have immediate comms suppressed during the initial T1250 load.
 Instead, the middleware components interrogate alternate interfaces to establish when the parcel has been delivered to the Alternate Delivery Point.
 This feature can be